 U.S. Stocks Turning In Lackluster Performance In Morning Trading

-(RTTNews) - Stocks have shown a lack of direction over the course of morning trading on Thursday following the strong upward move seen over the two previous sessions.
-The major averages have spent the morning bouncing back and forth across the unchanged.
+(RTTNews) - Stocks have shown a lack of direction over the course of morning trading on Tuesday following the strong upward move seen in the previous session.
+The major averages have spent the morning bouncing back and forth across the unchanged line.

 Most of the major sectors are showing only modest moves on the day, contributing to the lackluster performance by the broader markets.

-In overseas trading, stock markets across the Asia-Pacific region turned in a mixed performance on Thursday.
-China's Shanghai Composite Index tumbled by 1.2 percent and Japan's Nikkei 225 Index closed just below the unchanged line, while Hong Kong's Hang Seng Index rose by 0.3 percent.
+In overseas trading, most stock markets across the Asia-Pacific region moved sharply higher during trading on Tuesday.
+Japan's Nikkei 225 Index jumped by 1.7 percent, while Hong Kong's Hang Seng Index spiked by 2 percent.

-The major European markets have also turned mixed on the day.
-While the U.K.'s FTSE 100 Index is up by 0.4 percent, the French CAC 40 Index is down by 0.2 percent and the German DAX Index is down by 0.3 percent.
+Meanwhile, the major European markets have turned mixed on the day.
+While the French CAC 40 Index has risen by 0.3 percent, the U.K.'s FTSE 100 Index is down by 0.1 percent and the German DAX Index is down by 0.4 percent.

-In the bond market, treasuries have moved higher after ending the previous session roughly flat.
-As a result, the yield on the benchmark ten-year note, which moves opposite of its price, is down by 3 basis points at 2.093 percent.
+In the bond market, treasuries are showing a notable rebound following the pullback seen in the previous session.
+Subsequently, the yield on the benchmark ten-year note, which moves opposite of its price, is down by 4.6 basis points at 0.517 percent.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.